The Hitch-Hiker (March 30, 1953)

 Edmond O’Brien and Frank Lovejoy are two big and bulky actors who could probably kill the hitch hiker with their bare hands, but when the menacing hitch hiker aims his gun at them and displays his utter disregard for life, they know that their lives hang by a string, and that they are his next murder victims.

-Fortunately, our demented killer needs the two men to help him get into Mexico to a town where he can ferry across the Baja Peninsula.
+Fortunately, our demented killer needs the two men to help him get into Mexico to a town where he can ferry across to the Baja Peninsula.
 This will give the two men who only wanted a relaxing weekend fishing trip a couple of extra days to live.
 Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 Frank Lovejoy and Edmond O'Brien